SmitdCatchy/warcry-companion/README.md

 - in the Fighter dialog selecting a fighter role adds default runemarks based on the role.
 - the Fighter Store screen and Fighter Load dialog has factions.
 - there is a tie option for the battle end result.
-- fighters with the Beast and Monster roles no longer have the Carry treasure option pn the Battle Page during the battle phase.
+- fighters with the Beast and Monster roles no longer have the Carry treasure option pn the Battle Page during the Battle phase.
 - fighters with the Monster role can have modifiers.

 </details>